kubeshop/tracetest/docs/docs/getting-started/cli.md

 curl -L https://raw.githubusercontent.com/kubeshop/tracetest/main/install-cli.sh | bash
 ```

-It works for systems with Hombrew, `apt-get`, `dpkg`, `yum`, `rpm` installed, and if no package manager is available, it will try to download the build and install it manually.
+It works for systems with Homebrew, `apt-get`, `dpkg`, `yum`, `rpm` installed, and if no package manager is available, it will try to download the build and install it manually.

-You can also manually install with one of the following methods
+You can also manually install with one of the following methods.

 #### Homebrew